Chart Color Schemes

 Infrastructure

-Beldon has moderate levels of nearby infrastructure activity, ranking in the top 50% nationally
+Beldon has moderate levels of nearby infrastructure activity, ranking in the 49thth percentile nationally

 Changes to local infrastructure significantly influence an area's performance.
-AreaSearch has identified five projects likely impacting the area.
-Notable projects are Ocean Reef Road Grade Separation, Heathridge Park Masterplan, Craigiebush Estate, and Belvedere Green.
-The following details those most relevant.
+AreaSearch has identified five projects likely to impact this area.
+Key projects include Ocean Reef Road Grade Separation, Heathridge Park Masterplan, Craigiebush Estate, and Belvedere Green.
+The following list details those considered most relevant.

 Professional plan users can use the search below to filter and access additional projects.